-Slow-paced nature walk through fields and forests to Grassy Pond looking for autumn wildflowers and fruits as well as winter weeds.
-We may also see some witches and skeletons preparing for Halloween.
+Slow-paced nature walk through fields and forests to Grassy Pond looking for summer wildflowers and fruits.
 The walk will focus on plant ID and fun natural history.
-1:00pm-4:00pm.
-Rte.
-2 to Exit 42 (Rte.
-27/Main St., Acton).
-Follow Rte.
-27 north for about 1 mile through Acton Center and turn left on Nagog Hill Rd.
+1:00-4:00pm.
+Rte 2 to Exit 42 (Rte 27/Main St, Acton).
+Follow Rte 27 north for about 1 mile through Acton Center and turn left on Nagog Hill Rd.
 Go 1.1 miles.
 Parking lot on left just past small meadow.
 Heavy rain cancels.
-No dogs; non-AMC members $1.
+Leader: Boot Boutwell

 Since we have a limited number of rods, we will restrict this to 10 kids plus parent(s).
 Remember to bring water, snacks and/or lunch.